Thank you for being curious.

 studio classes in inner city Perth, plus

-230+ workshops and lead symposia, in a dozen countries.
+340+ workshops, conferences and symposia, in a dozen countries.

 I accept interstate and overseas teaching and exhibiting requests, but with a young family I currently limit my time away to about a month per year.